 San Diego, California

-San Diego is definitely one of the best places to go whale watching in the world.
+San Diego is one of the world’s best places to go whale watching.
 Many different types of whales can be seen here, including gray whales, blue whales, humpback whales, and even orcas on occasion.
-You’ll probably even spot a few sea lions simply on your way to get on the boat tour.

-The San Diego coastline is one of the best places to spot these majestic creatures, and many whale-watching tour operators offer guided tours.
 So whether you’re a seasoned whale-watcher or just curious about these amazing animals, San Diego is unquestionably the place to go.

 Reykjavik, Iceland

 Go whale watching in Iceland!
-A few tour operators offer whale watching tours from Reykjavik, and you’ll have the opportunity to see some of the world’s most amazing creatures.
+A few tour operators offer whale-watching tours from Reykjavik, and you’ll have the opportunity to see some of the world’s most amazing creatures.

-See Related: Most Beautiful & Best Vacations in the US
+See Related: Best Vacations in the US

 Perce/Tadoussac, Quebec, Canada